saifalikhangithub/Real-Estate-Management/README.md

 # Real Estate Management System

+# Property Management Website

+This platform enables **buyers** to directly browse properties listed by **sellers** without intermediaries.
+Sellers can easily list their properties on the website, eliminating the need for brokers or middlemen.

+Buyers can search properties based on:
+- Location
+- Price
+- Area

+Each listing includes the seller's contact information, allowing buyers to reach out directly to the seller to arrange meetings and finalize deals.

+By removing brokers from the process, this website provides a seamless and cost-effective experience for both buyers and sellers.

 A simple web-based application built with PHP and MySQL for managing and showcasing real estate properties.
 This system provides an administrative interface for property management and a public-facing section for users to browse and filter properties.

 ## Features